How Long Does It Take to Lose Running Fitness?

 Unplanned breaks can end up giving you fitness gains

-In a fantastic 2021 Trail Runner Magazine article by amazing running coach David Roche of Some Work, All Play Running, Roche points out that many breakthroughs come from breaks.
+In a fantastic 2021 Trail Runner Magazine article by amazing running coach & GOAT David Roche of Some Work, All Play Running, Roche points out that many breakthroughs come from breaks.
 Why?
 Because these breaks can allow your body to recover and build back up again before resuming training.

 If you play your cards right, breaks can lead to exponential growth processes that reset what you could have ever thought possible before the layoff,” writes Roche.
 “A few days on your butt could heal muscles, balance hormonal fluctuations from hard training and stoke the motivation fire.
 After a short time off, you may even be stronger than you were in ancient times (a few days prior) when you were able to run.”